atsukotominaga/music-teaching/README.md

 - ly files: sheet music compiled by lilypond (output:pdf)

 ## Material
-### Photoshop
+### Instruction
-- instruction: contains psd files for instructions for participants
+- psd files for instructions for participants

 ### Checklist
-- for an experimenter to check each procedure during testing
+- a xlsx file to check each procedure during testing (for an experimenter)